gycg/gycg.github.com/About.md

 </center>

-My Name is Gao Yichen.
+This is Gao Yichen's personal website.
+It was established in October 02,2015.
+I wish it is useful to you.